 - Has the board been designed to separate numbers that have a higher chance of occurring?
 Could you design the board better?

-- How do the varying probabilities affect the odds that the Casino should paid out?
+- How do the varying probabilities affect the odds that the Casino should pay out?